-The property benefits from two store rooms.
+The property further benefits from a utility cupboard and two store rooms.

-Due to the age of the property ongoing maintenance and repair should be anticipated to the external fabric of the building in particular the roof, main walls, rainwater fittings, chimney stacks and site boundaries.
+Due to the age of the property ongoing maintenance and repair should be anticipated to the external fabric of the building, in particular, roof, main walls, rainwater fittings, chimney stacks and site boundaries.

 Essential Repairs

-None
+None.

 Estimated cost of essential repairs

 Retention recommended?
 Yes X No

 Retention amount

-reconsider amount

 Comment on Mortgageability

-Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of f any mortgage provider.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provides der.

 Valuation

-Market value in present condition £ 525,000
+Market value in present condition £ 150,000)

 Market value on completion of essential repairs £

-Insurance reinstatement value £ 1,100,000
+Insurance reinstatement value £ 285,000)

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No